 - Keep the pension where it is and take multiple lump sums, the first 25% of which is tax-free.

-So how can I use this to start a business?
+So how can I use this to fund new start-ups?

 Going into business can be risky and not something to rush into without careful consideration and planning.
 You should also chat to a pension’s adviser and an independent financial adviser (IFA) before taking any money out of your pension and setting up a business.
 H

 If you want to start up a business with your pension fund, you should first make sure that you will have enough money to secure an income for yourself, should your business venture not go to plan.
-However, using part of your pension pot to start a good business, could be a good way to raise finance for a new business.
+However, using part of your pension pot to start a good business, could be a good way to fund new start-ups.

 Get the help of an accountant and plan how much you will need to set up your business and how long it will take before it is providing you with an income.